apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Review | 'The Color Purple' mixes tragedy with show tunes**
+**Beeper's next iMessage for Android fix requires access to a Mac**

-You can read more about it [here](https://www.washingtonpost.com/entertainment/movies/2023/12/19/the-color-purple-movie-review/).
+You can read more about it [here](https://9to5google.com/2023/12/19/beeper-imessage-android-mac/).

 ## Requirements
 - Python 3.8